iakai00/XML-JSON-Translator/README.md

-# XML-Translator
+# XML-JSON-Translator
-A simple translator application utilising LLM models for translations
+A simple translator application utilising LLM models for translations.